samuel-emrys/gwbridge/README.md

 `gwbridge` has three functions:
 1. Initialisation of a repository
 2. Obtaining authentication keys
-3. Publishing a post to a wordpress blog
+3. Publishing a post to a Wordpress blog

 ### Initialisation